 2. Monitoring contingency timelines (if applicable): Your agent will coordinate with the necessary parties to obtain the necessary information you need to remove any contingencies that were placed on your offer.
-For example, if you have a loan contingency, they will work closely with your loan officer to ensure everything that’s needed is being taken care of.
+For example, if you have a loan contingency, your agent will work closely with your loan officer to ensure everything that’s needed is being taken care of.

 4. Coordinating all parties involved: During the closing period, there are many people and parties to coordinate.
-Your agent will be in constant communication with the sellers, lenders and escrow folks involved so you can close on time as seamlessly as possible.
+Your agent will be in constant communication with the sellers, lenders, and escrow folks involved so you can close on time as seamlessly as possible.